 Bramante Staircase Bramante Staircase from 1932.

 A word of warning: the crowds!
-On my last visit here almost 20 years ago, I remember that it was a lot of visitors, but nothing compared to this time.
+On my last visit to the museums almost two decades ago, I remember that it was a lot of visitors, but nothing compared to this time.
 Bring plenty of water and comfy shoes, at the very least.
 The patience of a modern-day saint would also do wonders, I suppose.

 Comments